FransDressler/baltic-dragons/README.md

-# Baltic Dragons Landing Page
+# 🐉 Baltic Dragons Landing Page

-This is the **official landing page for the Baltic Dragons**, the reigning European champions in dragon boat racing.
+This is the **official landing page for the [Baltic Dragons](https://www.baltic-dragons.de/)**, the reigning European champions in dragon boat racing.

 The website includes dynamic sections such as **news, mission, locations, and team details**, optimized for **performance, accessibility, and mobile responsiveness**.
 It is a **volunteer-maintained project** supporting a local sports community.

-## Tech Stack
+## 🚀 Tech Stack

 - [Next.js](https://nextjs.org) (App Router)
 - [Tailwind CSS](https://tailwindcss.com)
 - [TypeScript](https://www.typescriptlang.org)
 - Hosted on [Vercel](https://vercel.com)

-## Getting Started
+## 🛠️ Getting Started

 First, install dependencies: